Suggested Open Badges Requirements

 Suggested RFP Language and Resources for Procurement

 There are several approaches when specifying the institutional requirements for an Open Badges system as part of the RFP and acquisition process, ranging from a basic inquiry about conformance to stringent and specific requirements for 1EdTech certification and more.
 Below is sample RFP wording that spans this range, as well as additional guidelines to request from the technology supplier as part of the procurement process.

 - Suggested RFP Wording and Clauses for an Open Badges System:

 - [Institution name] is committed to an open standards-based, interoperable teaching and learning technology ecosystem.
-We are requesting [vendor/product] obtain certification by IMS Global for Open Badges no later than [specific date]. *Specify specific properties, values, and extensions—see below.
+We are requesting [vendor/product] obtain certification by 1EdTech for Open Badges no later than [specific date]. *Specify specific properties, values, and extensions—see below.

-- Describe how the system conforms to the latest IMS Open Badges standard as available on the IMS Global website.
+- Describe how the system conforms to the latest 1EdTech Open Badges standard as available on the 1EdTech website.

 - Additional Open Badges Requirements to Consider: